Traffic Safety Unit

 Duties of the Traffic Safety Unit

 Eugene Police motor officers’ primary duty is enforcing traffic laws within the city of Eugene, including focused enforcement in response to neighborhood speeding complaints.
 In addition to radar speed patrol and other standard traffic enforcement duties, this unit also engages in focused patrols and public education campaigns such as saturation patrols for red light runners, seat belt safety blitzes and crosswalk pedestrian safety operations.
+To contact the Traffic Safety Unit, you can leave a voicemail at 541-682-5157.

 They also provide traffic control at civic functions, sporting events, parades and for visiting dignitaries, and provide other traffic-related community services.
 Additionally, motorcycle officers can respond to patrol calls for service as needed; their mobility allows them to respond quickly to high-priority calls and as backup to other officers.